Are you pregnant and feel like you’re gaining too much fat?

 - a small for gestational age infant (i.e. your baby doesn’t grow appropriately and has a low birth weight)

-- and possible preterm delivery
+- and medically indicated preterm delivery

-With that said, unintentional weight loss during the first trimester is not uncommon.
+Unintentional weight loss during the first trimester is not uncommon.

 How much weight can you safely lose during pregnancy?